wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 2 And to a certain chief captain called William, whose sur-name was Hull, was given in trust a band of more than two thousand chosen men, to go forth to battle in the north.*

-3 Now Hull was a man well stricken in years, and he had been a captain in the host of Columbia, in the days that tried men's souls; even in the days of Washington.
+3 Now Hull was a man well stricken in years, and he had been a captain in the host of Columbia, in the days that tried men's souls ; even in the days of Washington.

 * Canada.